The Theory of Insulation Testing

 September 4, 2020

 Insulation resistance (IR) testing is commonly used to monitor the insulation integrity of a given electrical system.
 Such testing can determine whether the insulation is beginning to fail and can indicate any impending problems before the system fails.
-Perhaps surprisingly, there are a variety of different tests that can be performed to measure the IR, some of which are outlined in this blog post.
+Perhaps surprisingly, there are a variety of different tests that can be performed to measure the insulation resistance, some of which are outlined in this blog post.

-IR Testing: How and What is Measured
+Insulation Resistance Testing: How and What is Measured?

 In routine testing direct current (DC) voltage is normally used, as with a megohmmeter.
-However continuous monitoring with an IR tester, such as an insulation monitoring device (IMD), usually utilises some form of alternating current (AC) waveform.
+However continuous monitoring with an insulation resistance tester, such as an insulation monitoring device (IMD), usually utilises some form of alternating current (AC) waveform.
 This is because DC measurements are susceptible to interference from noise or stray currents.
 The testing discussed herein predominantly concerns DC voltage testing.

 When a voltage E (Volts, V) is applied between a metal conductor and earth, current flows through the cable insulation.
 This is known as leakage current.
-However, the current measured by an IR tester is the total current which includes capacitive and absorption currents.
+However, the current measured by an insulation resistance tester is the total current which includes capacitive and absorption currents.
 Capacitive current is associated with the charging of a capacitor.
 A capacitor consists of two conductive mediums separated by a dielectric material (an insulator), such as an insulated copper cable submerged in seawater.
 When a DC voltage is applied between the two conductors separated by an insulator, a build up of equal and opposite charge at the facing conductor surfaces occurs.
 The dielectric on the other hand develops an electric field with which molecular dipoles in the dielectric align.
 It is this movement of chargecarriers to/from the surface of the conductors which produces capacitive leakage current.
 Absorption currents stem from the movement of dipoles within the insulator due to the presence of an electric field.

-IR Testing: Methods
+Insulation Resistance Testing: Methods

 Spot Testing